Following system colour scheme Selected dark colour scheme Selected light colour scheme

 We contend that a simple syntactic sugar used to simplify this common pattern which would confer numerous benefits:

-This syntax would encourage the use of named variables, thereby increasing readability (explicit is better than implicit) and reducing bugs from argument transposition.
+This syntax would encourage the use of named arguments, thereby increasing readability and reducing bugs from argument transposition.

 Reduces verbosity

-By minimising visual noise and in some cases lines of code, we can increase readability (readability counts).
+By minimising visual noise and in some cases lines of code, we can increase readability.

 Encourages consistent variable names